 OJP is committed to ensuring a fair and open process for awarding grants.
 BJA reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
-Applications for formula awards will be reviewed to ensure statutory requirements have been met.
+BJA will review applications for formula awards to ensure statutory requirements have been met.

-Absent explicit statutory authorization or written delegation of authority to the contrary, all final grant award decisions will be made by the Assistant Attorney General will make all final award decisions.
+Absent explicit statutory authorization or written delegation of authority to the contrary, the Assistant Attorney General will make all final award decisions.